volodia99/toprodimo/README.md

 ## Run the CLI

-After `cd lick_template`, you can run the CLI inside the project's virtual environment, via the following:
+After `cd toprodimo`, you can run the CLI inside the project's virtual environment, via the following:

 ```shell
 uv run toprodimo PATH_TO_SIMULATION_FILE -UNIT_LENGTH float -UNIT_MASS float -from PATH_TO_INIT_PRODIMO_MODEL_DIR -to PATH_TO_PRODIMO_MODEL_DIR